Meet Love Island Winter 2020 contestant Paige Turley – Britain’s Got Talent star who used to date Lewis Capaldi

 And he or she’s additionally not one to get pleasure from a tacky chat up line – she says: “If someone said a cheesy chat up line, I’d probably slate them to the hills!”

-This received’t be Paige’s first look on a significant ITV actuality present – again in 2012 she participated in Britain’s Bought Expertise – and made all of it the way in which to the semi-finals.
+This gained’t be Paige’s first look on a serious ITV actuality present – again in 2012 she participated in Britain’s Bought Expertise – and made all of it the way in which to the semi-finals.

-She can also be the ex-girlfriend of pop famous person Lewis Capaldi, having dated him for a couple of 12 months when she was 17 or 18.
-She says that their relationship ended actually amicably and the pair are nonetheless mates.
+She can be the ex-girlfriend of pop famous person Lewis Capaldi, having dated him for a few 12 months when she was 17 or 18.
+She says that their relationship ended actually amicably and the pair are nonetheless associates.

 Love Island begins on ITV2 at 9pm on Sunday 12th January and continues weeknights and Sundays.